Paul J. Ross Fellowship

 • 2007-2008 Fellow Geoffrey Johnson, oboe, was the Pittsburgh Symphony Orchestra’s first OTPAAM Fellow.
 He won acting second oboe of the Detroit Symphony from 2014-2017, and he is currently a private lessons teacher and guest oboist in major orchestras across the country.

-The Arts, Equity, & Education Fund and Hans and Leslie Fleischner also seek to inspire others who believe in the mission of the Paul J. Ross Fellowship Program by pledging funds of an additional $150,000 to be matched by new and increased gifts to the Pittsburgh Symphony specifically for this program over the next four years.
+The Arts, Equity, & Education Fund and Leslie and the late Hans Fleischner also seek to inspire others who believe in the mission of the Paul J. Ross Fellowship Program by pledging funds of an additional $150,000 to be matched by new and increased gifts to the Pittsburgh Symphony specifically for this program through the 2025/2026 season.
 If successfully matched, the financial need for the program will be almost fully met for all four years.
-Please contact Michaela Kizershot White at mkizershot@pittsburghsymphony.org.